 - 3.2.1 This section considers risks to the health and safety of road workers during construction, operation and maintenance.

 - 3.2.2 The key risks considered are:

 - Working alongside live traffic, constraints on site access, safe working areas and interface with the travelling public

 - Working at height and below ground

 - Hazards associated with working close to and above water

 - Health risks (air quality, noise and stress)

 - Underground and overhead services

 - Demolition work

 - Adjacent land use

 - Ground conditions

-- 3.2.3 Tables 3.1 summarises the appraisal of the key health and safety risks to road workers which relate to Location A and C options.
+- 3.2.3 Tables 3.1 and 3.2 summarise the appraisal of the key health and safety risks to road workers which relate to Location A and C options.
+These cover risks during both construction and operation and maintenance.

-TABLE 3.1 - LOCATION A AND C KEY HEALTH AND SAFETY RISKS (EXCLUDING CROSSING STRUCTURE)
+TABLE 3.1 - LOCATION A AND C KEY HEALTH AND SAFETY RISKS IN CONSTRUCTION (EXCLUDING CROSSING STRUCTURE)

-Location A Location C Risk in construction On-line construction Principally off-line construction Working alongside live traffic including access to construction site Significant physical constraints on access along the M25/ A282 corridor with confined working areas.
+Risk in construction Location A On-line construction Location C Principally off-line construction Working alongside live traffic including access to construction site Significant physical constraints on access along the M25/ A282 corridor with confined working areas.
 Works include for demolition of structures adjacent to live traffic and with restricted working space.
 Railway possessions required for construction of a number of new/ widened structures adjacent to live traffic conditions and restricted working space.
 Detailed surveys required in areas of live traffic and restricted working space.
 Majority of work would be in greenfield sites.
 There would be some on-line work at junctions.
 Railway possessions required for construction of a number of new structures.
 Working at height / below ground / tunnelling Extensive working at height on a number of structures.
 Most of this work would involve working over/ adjacent to live traffic with restricted working space within the M25/ A282 corridor.
-Extensive working at height on a number of structures.
+Below ground works include Extensive working at height on a number of structures.
 Some of these works would involve working over live traffic.
-Below ground works include potential box jack tunneling beneath live carriageway and railway lines.
-Below ground works include potential box jack tunneling beneath live carriageway and railway lines.
+Below ground works include potential box jack tunnelling beneath live carriageway and railway lines. potential box jack tunnelling beneath live carriageway and railway lines.